+Bias Ramp-Up

-Bias Ramp-Up The steady-state final-stage bias level is supplied by a 10-bit DAC programmed prior to ramp-up but held to zero by a switch on the DAC output under the control of a Tx inhibit signal.
+The steady-state final-stage bias level is supplied by a 10-bit DAC programmed prior to ramp-up but held to zero by a switch on the DAC output under the control of a Tx inhibit signal.
 This signal is multiplexed with the Rx AGC signal.
 Bias ramp-up begins upon release by the TX inhibit signal with the ramping shape being determined by a low-pass filter.
-Owing to power leakage through the PA chain, ramping the bias takes the PA output power from less than $-10 dBm$ to approximately 25 dB below steady-state power.
-Power Ramp-Up The power ramp signal is supplied by a 13-bit DAC that is controlled by custom logic.
+Owing to power leakage through the PA chain, ramping the bias takes the PA output power from less than $-10\,\mathrm{dBm}$ to approximately 25 dB below steady-state power.

+Power Ramp-Up

+The power ramp signal is supplied by a 13-bit DAC that is controlled by custom logic.
 The ramp is generated using a look-up table in custom logic memory that is played back at the correct rate to the DAC to produce the desired waveform.
 The ramp-up and ramp-down waveforms are produced by playing back the look-up table in forward and reverse order respectively.
 For a given power level the look-up table values are scaled by a steady-state power constant so that the ramp waveform shape remains the same for all power levels.
-PIN Switch The RF PIN switch circuitry selects the RF path to and from the antenna to either the Tx or Rx circuitry of the radio.
-In addition to the switching functionality, the PIN switch is used to provide attenuation to the Rx front end in high signal-strength locations.